dfdao/game/eth/contracts/Tokens.md

 ## Simulteanous Activate and Deactivate

-Some Bloom Filters (Artifacts) and Crescents (Spaceships) are burned on use.
+Some Artifacts (Bloom Filters) and Spaceships (Crescents) are burned on use.

 All we do is make sure that we call the Activate and Deactivate functions in the same transaction.